Redheugh Park: Greyhound Racing

 In 1937 greyhound racing was introduced to Redheugh Park and the ground underwent renovation including the reduction in size of the playing pitch.
 Terracing was erected all around the stadium and the main stand had its back to the Redheugh Iron and Steel works.
 The main stand was purchased from the Carlisle track (presumed to be the one at Harraby) and almost extended the whole length of the pitch.
-The first nights racing took place on 23 November 1937 organised by the Redheugh Park Greyhound Racing Company.
-The track is opened by Major, Alderman W J Pickering in front of an attendance of 8,000 and the first race is won by Lovely Lucerne over 450 yards.
+The first night's racing took place on 23 November 1937 organised by the Redheugh Park Greyhound Racing Company.
+The track was opened by Major, Alderman W J Pickering in front of an attendance of 8,000 and the first race was won by Lovely Lucerne over 450 yards.

 The circumference was 370 yards and the track was to race mainly under National Greyhound Racing Club rules despite short spells as an independent track.

 A totalisator board was erected on the south end terrace and tote turnover in 1947 was £686,782 a substantial amount for a capacity of 12,000.
 The distances changed to 440 yards and 600 yards and handicaps were very popular.
 The track raced under the 'combine' tag in the mid-fifties which effectively meant that they were allowed to host C-Licence owner-trainer race nights.

 The greyhound racing ended on 7 January 1966.